What Is Authentication as a Service?

-Identity as a Service (IDaaS) is a cloud-based delivery model in which an identity solution is developed and maintained by a trusted third party.
+Identity as a Service (IDaaS) is also cloud-based.
+It is a delivery model in which an identity solution is developed and maintained by a trusted third party.
 The purpose of IDaaS is to accurately authenticate users and provide the right level of access to their accounts and services.
 While specific features vary across vendors, all IDaaS solutions attempt to solve the authentication problem in some way.

 IDaaS providers follow the familiar “as a service” model that has become common in today’s tech.
 Subscribers remotely receive authentication services which they supply to their end users, effectively offloading the burdens of security, identity management and expensive infrastructure.